madebymany/css-patterns/README.md

 ```scss
 @extend %expand-click-area;
 ```
 Sometimes icons and small buttons need a slightly larger hit area, particularly on touch interfaces.
-This placeholder adds a before element that is 10px wider and taller than the parent element that increases the click area by 10 px in every direction.
+This placeholder adds a before element that increases the click area by 10px in every direction.
 [Original technique found here](http://front-back.com/expand-clickable-areas-for-a-better-touch-experience).

 ### %float-list;

 ```scss
 @extend %float-list;
 ```
-Extends unstyled list to remove the default styles from a list and it's children, and floats all the children left.
+Extends unstyled list to remove the default styles from a list and its children, and floats all the children left.

 This pattern adds the ``float:left`` style to list items using a child combinator (``> *``).
 For compatibility with IE<8 add the following to your list item CSS.